mn3mnn/automate_google_play_console/README.md

 # automate_google_play_console

-## automate the steps of adding a new app in google play console (for developers account) using python selenium and c++ WinForms.
+## automate the steps of adding a new app in google play console (for developers account) using selenium python.

 - code snippet from sendGooglePlayData.py